2023 Solar Incentives Guide for Vincennes, IN - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.
+When you think about solar incentives, you likely think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC offers a tax credit for a set percentage of the cost of your solar system.

 State & Local Solar Incentives

-Rebates, tax credits and more might be provided at multiple levels.
-On top of federal solar incentives, there are often state and local ones as well.
-Incentives may be provided by your county or municipality, or by the state of Indiana.
-Some incentives might only be available for a limited time, while others are ongoing.
+Tax credits, rebates and more might be provided at multiple levels.
+On top of federal solar incentives, there are often state and local ones, too.
+Some incentives are ongoing, while others are only available for a limited time.
+These incentives might be offered by your county or municipality, or by the Indiana government.

 Next Steps for Installing Solar in Vincennes